ember-learn/ember-blog/content/the-ember-times-issue-174.md

 Be kind,

-Anne-Greeth van Herwijnen, Ava Wroten, Chris Ng the crowd and the Learning Team
+Anne-Greeth van Herwijnen, Ava Wroten, Chris Ng, Amy Lam the crowd and the Learning Team